 What are the installers’ obligations around ADR?

-Despite the lack of legal requirement for installers to use ADR when dealing with a consumer complaint, they are still required to provide some information to their customers regarding alternative dispute resolution.
+Despite the lack of legal requirement for installers to use ADR when dealing with a consumer complaint, they are still certain obligations and companies are required to provide some information to their customers regarding alternative dispute resolution.
 When the installer has exhausted their in-house complaint-handling procedure, they must provide their consumer with;

 - An official statement that the trader has failed to settle the customer’s complaint,